Ensuring the Future, Educating the Youth

 Peder returned from the DRC in November of 2014 filled with stories of what he heard and saw of the suffering of people affected by the conflict, and the efforts of organizations like LAV to build hope for the future through education and community reintegration of vulnerable youth.
 Six months ago, Liz, Steve and I retraced his steps, an embodied message that “We heard the story of LAV.
 We too see hope for the DRC and its youth.”
 When we, with LAV staff and community leaders, presented ten graduates of the tailoring program with a “reinsertion kit” of sewing machines and materials purchased by Mwendo Congo, we also gave these students the message that “We heard your stories.
 We - your teachers, community leaders, and friends from Mwendo Congo - see hope for the future of the DRC through your courage, resilience, and new skills.”
 During our time with LAV, staff took us to its training centers throughout the South Kivu region of Eastern DRC to meet more of their dedicated students and teachers.
 We heard staff explain how they integrate trauma healing into vocational training, and how they educate both students and community leaders on the rights of women, household gender dynamics, HIV/AIDS, and conflict resolution.
 We saw halted construction of a dormitory at the center in Bukavu, and heard that LAV lacks the funds to complete construction.
 We heard how providing safe housing contributes to the education and healing for young student mothers, who would have a stable environment to focus on their studies while in the program.
 We heard how they will no longer fear for their children’s safety during the school day, knowing they are cared for on site by childcare providers.
 We heard how providing this basic need affirms the dignity of students, whose inherent worth was denied by perpetrators of the conflict and communities that would not accept them back after rape and violence marred their lives.
 We saw an opportunity for Mwendo Congo to once again embody the message of our shared hope for the DRC through providing the resources needing to complete safe housing for education.
 May our eyes, ears, hearts, and imaginations remain open to our friends in the DRC.

-Find out more about our education initiative Project SHE and how to support it here.
+Find out more about our completed education initiative Project SHE here.

 How the War Has Affected Youth?